 Shigga`own from Strong’s number H7696 meaning: craziness: – furiously, madness.

 I want to interject something that is very important in understanding the nature of God and how He deals with us.
 Because the type of terminology in this verse and others in the old testament that states that the Lord will smite us with certain consequences is often used to accuse God.
+God will help us.

 In the Old Testament times there wasn’t the wholeness of understanding of how God operates.
 Jesus had not yet come to reveal the wholeness of His Father’s and His own character to us.
 According to the harmony of scripture, we understand that God is very slow to anger and plenteous in mercy.